 Last Updated: Jul 22, 2014

 113th Congress (2013–2015)

-This bill was introduced on July 22, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 22, 2014, in a previous session of Congress, but it did not receive a vote.

 Jul 22, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 2642 (113th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.